False memory (DRM paradigm)

 Biological Parallel

-Pattern completion systems predict missing data—when shown 'nurse, hospital, medicine,' the brain generates 'doctor' even if never presented because patterns matter more than specifics.
+Pattern completion systems use neural-redundancy and feedback-loops to predict missing data.
+Show a human 'nurse, hospital, medicine' and the brain generates 'doctor' through emergence—even if never presented.
+Chimpanzees and bonobos demonstrate similar heuristic-analysis: they recognize familiar objects from partial views, filling gaps with probable completions.
+Bottlenose dolphins using echolocation reconstruct 3D objects from fragmentary acoustic returns.
 False memories arise from gist extraction: the brain stores thematic patterns and reconstructs details during retrieval, sometimes generating plausible but incorrect specifics.
-This is prediction over recording: memory evolved to fill gaps with likely scenarios, trading accuracy for actionable models.
+Memory evolved as prediction over recording—trading accuracy for actionable models that fill gaps with likely scenarios.